 Some of you may recall that last year I burst a spleen when writing about the poor public transport and pedestrian access to the Veneto Club.
 It hasn't improved (duh) over the last 12 months but at the same time, one can change one's attitude to such things.
 That influence was effected in a practical sense by taking a more logical route (avoiding the Manningham Hotel car park) and doubling back towards the traffic lights on Bulleen Road.
 But the change in attitude was also influenced by having recently re-read James Joyce's A Portrait of the Artist as a Young Man

 Many years ago, I bought this book from the library stall at Bayside's Paisley campus.
-I felt that, even then, that it was sad that these books were being discarded.
+I felt, even back then, that it was sad that these books were being discarded.
 I would've also bought Ulysses at the same time, total cost surely not much more than a dollar?
 That I can't remember.
 Why did I buy it?
 I think it was the cover, but certainly the title.
 There was something irretrievably classicist, or rather, canonical about it.
-Of course back then, I didn't know about these things, even barely in the abstract, let alone that for something like Portrait to become canonical would have been unthinkable in its own time, because of its outright modernism.
+Of course back then I didn't know about these things, even in the abstract, let alone that for something like Portrait to become canonical would have been unthinkable in its own time, because of its outright modernism.
 I just thought it sounded sophisticated, and like so many people who read 'serious' books, I thought reading this would give me a level of intellectual prestige.

 As an aside, as an example of how erratic and eclectic my reading sensibilities were at the time - and even now, to be fair - around the same time I read Loaded.
 Hardly in the same genre, or was it?
 Well, perhaps one of them was more accomplished.
 I can remember one Christmas barbecue argument directed at me by cousin Aggie, chastising me for reading contemporary writers when I should have been reading the classics.
 Years later of course, she was as contemporary in her tastes as anyone.